sohn21c/cp_simulator/README.md

 7. [Citation](#citation)

 ## Introduction
-The inception of this software stems from an idea to create a ML model that can help diagnose the physical challenge, Cerebral Palsy by measuring human subject's motion with wearable IMU sensors, capable of capturing linear acceleartion and angular velocity in 3 orthogonal axis.
+&nbsp;&nbsp;&nbsp;&nbsp;The inception of this software stems from an idea to create a ML model that can help diagnose the physical challenge, Cerebral Palsy by measuring human subject's motion with wearable IMU sensors, capable of capturing linear acceleartion and angular velocity in 3 orthogonal axis.
 Being a disease that hinders the motorized movement of subject's body, sensors attached to subject's limbs are to be able to properly caputre the characteristic of human motion.
 Aligned with such intention, the creation of simulation software that can reproduce the recorded motion of human body in virtual environment is a verification tool for the validity of the measurements.
 It can be further utilized to allow the conversion of human motion represented in linear accleration and angular velocity to characterize critical patterns of motion contributing to the diagnosis of Cerebral Palsy.

 ## Background Information
 1. Dead Reckoning